Abusive People – The Icky Feeling

 Most everyone has had an encounter with someone who leaves you feeling icky.
 These interactions are usually loaded with pitfalls, bullying and dead-ends.
 You want to run.
 You feel your body taking you out of the encounter and your spirit goes numb.
 In the moment you may not even realize how toxic the exchange is, until it is over.

 And then, you find yourself hearing, seeing and feeling each blow one-by-one.
 The way it lives in your body and emotional memory erodes you of your own life force.
 It’s depleting and in chronic cases debilitating.

 The icky feeling in mingling with a person that thrives on abuse defines itself.
 The feeling tells you that this person—as they are—is not good for you.
-You know you are diminished in connection with this person, and your inner being seeks to heal.
+You know you are diminished in connection with this person, and you seek relief from the core of your being.

 Choices in an Abusive Relationship

 When people are enmeshed in these relationships, they strive to correct the endless circumstances as though they are making it better.
 The abused assumes responsibility for the battering person’s negativity, and in so doing enables the abuse dynamic in and of itself.